0glabs/0g-doc/docs/run-a-node/validator.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Run a Validator Node
+# Validator Node

-**Install 0gchaind**
+### How to Run 0G Validator node?

 Begin by installing the 0gchaind software using the following commands in your terminal:

 <Tabs>
   <TabItem value="binary" label="Run a pre built binary" default>

-# Validator Node

-This page provides comprehensive information about running a Validator Node on the 0g testnet.

-## Run a Validator Node on the Testnet

 Follow these steps to set up and run your validator node on the 0g testnet.

 ### Install 0gchaind

-Begin by installing the 0gchaind software.
+Begin by installing the 0g chaind software.
 Run the following commands in your terminal:

 ```bash
 git clone -b v0.2.3 https://github.com/0glabs/0g-chain.git